AdishiSood/Interview-Prep/README.md

 📗 **Coding:** You should know at least one programming language really well, and it should preferably be C++ or Java.
 C# is OK too, since it's pretty similar to Java.
 You will be expected to write some code in at least some of your interviews.
 You will be expected to know a fair amount of detail about your favorite programming language.

 _Tip: Go for the language you are comfortable with, doing any kind of problem, solving things and writing code AND also please know about the internal functionalities as well and how different data structures are implemented in it_.

+# 🏆 SOME EXTRA TIPS:
+## 🔰 Coding Practice
+📒 LeetCode (Go to Problems -> Algorithms)
+📒 GeeksForGeeks
+📒 Hackerrank

+## 🔰 General Interview Prep
+📚 GeeksforGeeks
+📚 High Scalability
+📚 Interview Puzzles

+Do star, fork and share the repo to show your support, it would help others too!

+Let me know your views on the repository or any changes or improvements and if you wish to contribute too at: soodtech01@gmail.com or LinkedIn